Rachel Kleinfeld: Republicans Have a Militia Problem The Bulwark Podcast | August 2, 2o22

 Back from the Brink: How Some of the World’s Most Violent, Corrupt, Crime-Infested Countries Have Bounced Back CASBS Speech | February 23, 2016

-Populism, Inequality, and Violence Eurasia Foundation | December 19, 2016
+Populism, Violence, and the “De-civilizing Process” Eurasia Foundation | December 19, 2016

 Energy Security for Industrial Development Industrial Strategies for a Data Driven World | Executive Summit 2011